Team-Probably/WebCTF/write-ups/reload.md

 ## Reload

-On viewing the page source, we can see the text embedded "You are the 565th visitor to this page.
+On viewing the page source, we can see the text embedded "You are the xxxth visitor to this page.
 Every five hundredth visitor gets a prize."

 So we can figure out that we need to reload this page that many times and we'll probably get the flag.
 Can you figure out a way to do that?